cpjobling/eg-150-textbook/_sources/fourier_series/3/exp_fs2.md

 This is useful for e.g. computing the bandwidth needed on a medium that is to transmit a signal without loss.

-We will see next, that we can also use these line spectra to compute power in a signal, the total harmonic distortion present in a signal, and in the desigb of filters.
+We will see next, that we can also use these line spectra to compute power in a signal, the total harmonic distortion present in a signal, and in the design of filters.

 +++ {"slideshow": {"slide_type": "notes"}}